Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 ---

-📌 These write-ups are for learning and awareness purposes only.
-Responsible disclosure and legal boundaries must always be followed.
+📌 These write-ups are for educational purposes only.